learnk8s/learnk8s.io/_blog/kubernetes-chaos-spot-instance/index.md

 ### Kubernetes neatly solves your challenge with spot instances.

 Imagine you have 3 nodes and 3 replicas of an application, one running on each node.
 When a node running on a spot instance is reclaimed by the cloud provider, the application on that node is lost.
 Kubernetes realises that you only have 2 replicas running instead of 3 and immediately starts another copy in one of the two remaining nodes (if space is available of course).

+`[PLACEHOLDER] - We could show a gif showing pods being moved from a node after it dies`

 ### When spot instances work in your favour